hyperledger-labs/TrustID/trustid-sdk/README.md

     * `public sign(payload: object, passphrase: string = ""): string`: Sign a payload with a specific DID.
     * `public verify(signature: string, id: string = "default"): any`: Verifies a signature from a DID.

-* `driver.ts`: Interface that enables the implementation of connection drivers with different TRUSTID networks.
+* `trustInterface.ts`: Interface that enables the implementation of connection drivers with different TRUSTID networks.
 The only driver implemented currently is the `hfdriver.ts` enabling the interaction with Hyperledger Fabric TrustID networks.